7 June 2026

 needs no introduction, performed an amazing tour de force as Brunhilde

 Pomsel.
-For more than ninety minutes without an interval we relive Brunhilde’s
+For more than ninety minutes without an interval, we relive Brunhilde’s

 recollections of her life and the political agenda of her time.
 From her room

-reflection, and wry wit ‘I take my meals here rather than in the dining room
+in an aged care facility, her story comes alive with credibility, humour, reflection, and wry wit: ‘I take my meals here rather than in the dining room

 where all the old people are.’